Continuing Education Activity

 Consultations

-Consultation with an infectious disease expert, pulmonologist, and public health expert is required after the diagnosis of TPE is made.
+After the diagnosis of tropical pulmonary eosinophilia is made, consultation with an infectious disease expert, pulmonologist, and public health expert is required to ensure appropriate management.

 Deterrence and Patient Education

-People traveling to the filarial endemic regions like the Indian subcontinent, South East Asia, South America, and Africa should follow adequate protective measures to prevent mosquito bites.
+People traveling to the filarial endemic regions, including the Indian subcontinent, Southeast Asia, South America, and Africa, should follow adequate protective measures to prevent mosquito bites.
 Filariasis spreads from person to person by mosquito bites, which serve as a vector.
-Travelers should use vector controlling measures like insecticide-impregnated bed nets and permethrin-treated clothing.
+Travelers should use vector-controlling measures, eg, insecticide-impregnated bed nets and permethrin-treated clothing.

 Pearls and Other Issues

-The eradication of lymphatic filariasis can lower the incidence rate of tropical pulmonary eosinophilia.
+Eradicating lymphatic filariasis can lower the incidence rate of tropical pulmonary eosinophilia.
 The WHO recommends an elimination strategy for lymphatic filariasis by interrupting the transmission cycle.
-This strategy includes the administration of ivermectin with DEC or albendazole annually to the people of endemic regions.
+This strategy includes the annual administration of ivermectin with diethylcarbamazine or albendazole to the people of endemic regions.
 Since adult worms remain viable for years, the drug should be given for 4 to 6 years.
-The mosquito control strategy is also used to eliminate the vector causing lymphatic filariasis.
+The mosquito control strategy also eliminates the vector causing lymphatic filariasis.

-It is crucial to diagnose and treat TPE in the early stage.
-Chronic TPE can result in pulmonary fibrosis and, subsequently, chronic respiratory failure even after the treatment with DEC.
-Patients with early diagnosis respond dramatically to DEC.[14]
+Diagnosing and treating tropical pulmonary eosinophilia in the early stage is crucial.
+Chronic tropical pulmonary eosinophilia can result in pulmonary fibrosis and, subsequently, chronic respiratory failure even after the treatment with diethylcarbamazine.
+Patients with early diagnosis respond dramatically to diethylcarbamazine.[23]

 Enhancing Healthcare Team Outcomes